sebastiansauer/repro_writing/thoughts_in_progress/what_is_reproducible_research.md

 8. There should be nore "technical" barriers to reproduce study (e.g., analyses was performed with strange software, nobody is able to read/open its files)

+**In short, repro. science amounts to providing a "cookbook" to your study.
+Anyone (with decent experience in your field) should come to the same results (or conclusions) as you, when going through each step of the study.**

 [Good source by Roger D. Peng](http://simplystatistics.org/2014/06/06/the-real-reason-reproducible-research-is-important/)